mikessh/migmap/post/README.md

 ### Clonotype network

-**Under development** The concept is a network showing each CDR3 with its children (edges are weighted by hypermutation load/S:R ratio) and edges between distinct CDR3 which are likely hypermutations.
+**Under masterment** The concept is a network showing each CDR3 with its children (edges are weighted by hypermutation load/S:R ratio) and edges between distinct CDR3 which are likely hypermutations.
 E.g. a single mutation within "N" region of CDR3 and consequent match of 5 "N" nucleotides between two different CDR3 tells that they are more likely a result of hypermutation than of independent V-D-J recombination.